dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 <image src="/.attachments/chatgpt-logo.png" alt="Chat GPT Logo" width="16" height="16" />

 Black-Scholes and option pricing theory can be had from John C. Hull's book, _Options, Futures and Other Derivatives_.

+### Options

+> A _call option_ gives the holder of the option the right to buy an asset by a certain date for a certain price.
+A _put option_ gives the holder the right to sell an asset by a certain date for a certain price.
+The date speciﬁed in the contract is known as the _expiration date_ or the _maturity date_.
+The price speciﬁed in the contract is known as the _exercise price_ or the _strike price_.
+>
+> Options can be either American or European, a distinction that has nothing to do with geographical location.
+American options can be exercised at any time up to the expiration date, whereas European options can be exercised only on the expiration date itself.
+Most of the options that are traded on exchanges are American.
+However, European options are generally easier to analyze than American options, and some of the properties of an American option are frequently deduced from those of its European counterpart.[^9]

 ## Further Reading